datanav/docs/developer-guide.rst

 Pumps
 =====

-A :ref:`scheduler <concepts-scheduling-and-signalling>` handles the mechanics of :ref:`pumping <pump_section>` data from a source to a sink.
+A :ref:`scheduler <scheduling-and-signalling>` handles the mechanics of :ref:`pumping <pump_section>` data from a source to a sink.
 It runs periodically or on a :doc:`cron <cron-expressions>` schedule and reads entities from a source and writes them to a sink.

 It's also capable of rescanning the source from scratch at configurable points in time.
 If errors occur during reading or writing of entities, it will keep a log of the failed entities, and in the case of writes it can retry writing an entity later.